 Ph.D.
-Capella University
+Capella University, Minneapolis, Minnesota.

-Ms. Tamara, PhD, LCSW is a lecturer within the Department of Social Work who possesses a Bachelor of Arts degree in Psychology from St. Augustine's College in Raleigh, North Carolina, a Master of Social Work degree from the University of North Carolina at Chapel Hill and a Ph.D. from Capella University in Human Services.
-Her dissertation research focuses on diabetes and kinship care.
-Dr. Woods has taught at the graduate and undergraduate level for the past 4 years with Fayetteville State University.
-She is also a field liason for the MSW Program, faculty advisor and advisor for the Master of Social Work Program as well as field instructor for Methodist University.
+Dr. Tamara Woods, PhD, MSW, LCSW is Assistant Professor and BSW Field Coordinator in the Department of Social Work at Fayetteville State University.
+She possesses a Bachelor of Art in Psychology from St. Augustine's University in Raleigh, North Carolina, a Master of Social Work from the University of North Carolina at Chapel Hill and a PhD in Human Services from Capella University.
+Her dissertation is entitled "Rural African American grandmothers raising grandchildren: The impact of chronic illness."
+Dr. Woods has taught at the graduate and undergraduate level at Fayetteville State University.
+She has over 23 years of practice experience in child welfare, mental health, and individual, and family counseling.
+She is also a licensed clinical social worker in the states of North Carolina and Georgia.

 SWRK 220 - Intro to Hum Svc